vipul2802/o365hq.com/content/blog/Exchange Server 2010 End of Support Is Coming Soon.md

 +++
-title = "Exchange Server 2010 End of Support is Coming Soon" description = "All Microsoft products have a support lifecycle which typically lasts 10 years from the date of the product`s initial release.
+title = "Exchange Server 2010 End of Support Is Coming Soon" description = "All Microsoft products have a support lifecycle which typically lasts 10 years from the date of the product`s initial release.
 During the lifecycle Microsoft provides consumers with new features and security updates." date = "2020-07-23"